 Looking for what is new in Classroom?
 Here’s Google’s What’s new in Classroom updates page.

 What is it?

-- Classroom is a brand new tool from Google that was designed hand-in-hand with teachers using Google Drive with their students to help them save time, keep classes organized, and improve communication with students.
+- Classroom is a great tool in G Suite for Education that was designed hand-in-hand with teachers using Google Drive with their students to help them save time, keep classes organized, and improve communication with students.